 As the son of an attorney who served his country proudly on active duty and in the reserves in the United States Navy Jag Corps, Anthony has the necessary experience and knowledge to ensure you get the results that you want.
 He has practiced law for over 25 years and is well known for his knowledge of the law and familiarity with the judges in Norfolk, Virginia Beach, Newport News, and all of Hampton Roads.

-When you may go to jail for a reckless driving charge or any traffic violation in Suffolk, Virginia, call the highly skilled Suffolk, VA reckless driving lawyers at Montagna Klein Camden LLP.
-Our phone numbers are 757-625-3500 and 757-380-8100, and help is only a phone call away.
+When you may go to jail for a reckless driving charge or any traffic violation in Suffolk, Virginia, call the highly skilled Suffolk, VA reckless driving lawyers at Anthony Montagna.
+Our main telephone number is 757-625-3500, and help is only a phone call away.

 Anthony Montagna, III, is A+ rated by the Better Business Bureau.
 Many of our clients are locals, union workers, students, vacationers, and military men and women.
 Our fees are reasonable, and we offer military, student, union, and senior discounts.
 When you need an experienced and compassionate lawyer in for a reckless driving, DUI or any traffic violation, contact Anthony Montagna, a proven winner.
 Anthony will utilize his 26 years of experience in thinking “outside of the box” to achieve the most favorable disposition.